Analyze performance of your MySQL database servers and stay on top of issues with the Site24x7 MySQL monitoring tool.

 MySQL performance monitoring metrics:

-Number of slow queries running on the MySQL server.
+Number of slow queries running on the MySQL server is recorded using the metric "slow_queries".
 Slow queries generate excessive disk reads, memory and CPU usage.

 Maximum Used Connections

-Maximum number of connections at a given time, since the start of the server.
+Maximum number of connections at a given time, since the start of the server is represented by the metric "max_used_connections".
 If your server reaches the maximum connections limit, it will start to refuse additional connection requests.

-Number of internal temporary tables created by the MySQL server.
+Record the total number of internal temporary tables created by the MySQL server with the metric "created_tmp_tables".
 If the value is high, you may want to increase the thread cache size value.